Ole Wittmann: Biographical and career information

 Wittmann was born in Henstedt-Ulzburg.
 He studied art history at the University of Hamburg and has been a visiting lecturer there.
 He worked for the Arno Schmidt Stiftung from 2009 to 2012 and was involved in the conception of the exhibition 'Tattoo' (2015) at the Museum für Kunst und Gewerbe Hamburg.

 His doctoral thesis Tattoos in der Kunst is concerned with material specific aspects and the iconology of tattoos, he received his Ph.D. in 2017.

-Since December 2015 Wittmann is a postdoctoral scholarship holder of the Hamburger Stiftung zur Förderung von Wissenschaft und Kultur (Hamburg Foundation for the Promotion of Science and Culture) working on a research project on the estate of the German tattooist Christian Warlich (1891–1964) in cooperation with the Stiftung Historische Museen Hamburg/Museum für Hamburgische Geschichte.
+Since December 2015, Wittmann is a postdoctoral scholarship holder of the Hamburger Stiftung zur Förderung von Wissenschaft und Kultur (Hamburg Foundation for the Promotion of Science and Culture) working on a research project on the estate of the German tattooist Christian Warlich (1891–1964) in cooperation with the Stiftung Historische Museen Hamburg/Museum für Hamburgische Geschichte.

 Wittmann is the founder and owner of the company Nachlass Warlich.
-He is an executive board member and research director of the nonprofit organisation Institut für deutsche Tattoo-Geschichte e.V.
+He is an executive board member and research director of the nonprofit organisation Institut für deutsche Tätowier-Geschichte e.V.
 (IDTG) since 2018.
 Wittmann is the curator of the exhibition "Tattoo-Legenden.
 Christian Warlich auf St. Pauli" (2019/20) at the Museum für Hamburgische Geschichte.

 Honours

-In 2018 the book Karl Finke: Buch No. 3 which was edited and published by Wittmann was awarded bronze by the Art Directors Club für Deutschland e.V.
-(ADC) and won the German Design Award.
+The book Karl Finke: Buch No. 3 was edited and published by Wittmann in 2019 and was awarded bronze by the Art Directors Club für Deutschland e.V.
+(ADC) and won the German Design Award.Art Directors Club für Deutschland e.V.
+(Ed.).: ADC Jahrbuch 2018, Berlin 2018, p.
+330.